HPInc/ml-git/docs/mlgit_commands.md

 ```

 As with git add, this command will track the files that are added to the entity and add the changes made to the staging area.
-To successfully execute the command, it is expected that the informed entity <ml-entity-name> to be a directory under the tree structure and ML-Git will search for it in the tree.
+To successfully execute the command, it is expected that the informed entity <ml-entity-name> is a directory under the tree structure and ML-Git will search for it in the tree.
-Under that repository, it is also expected to have a <ml-entity-name>.spec file (created with ml-git create command) , defining the ML entity to be added.
+Under that repository, it is also expected that an <ml-entity-name>.spec file (created with ml-git create command) exists, defining the ML entity to be added.

 Internally, the _ml-git add_ will add all the files under the \<ml-entity\> directory into the ML-Git index/staging area.